patrickpff/secret-word/README.md

 ## About the Project

-This game was developed as part of a course on <a href="https://www.udemy.com">Udemy</a> entitled <a href="https://www.udemy.com/course/react-do-zero-a-maestria-c-hooks-router-api-projetos/">React do Zero a Maestria (c/ hooks, router, API, Projetos)</a>.
-It is designed to help learners practice React fundamentals, including state management, component structure, and event handling.
+This game was developed as part of the <a href="https://www.udemy.com">Udemy</a> <a href="https://www.udemy.com/course/react-do-zero-a-maestria-c-hooks-router-api-projetos/">React do Zero a Maestria (c/ hooks, router, API, Projetos)</a>.
+It is intended to help learners practice essential React concepts such as state management, component architecture, and event handling.

 ## Features